sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-EDA.md

 Ok, now that we have a new week number date property at the *per voter ballot level*, you need to create a three-level grouping, so we can count the length of the following grouping sequence: `ballot_req_week` > `race` > `ballot_rtn_status`.

 It's time to take your knowledge of one-level and two-level RFS method and create an RFS function that can handle a ***three-level grouping***!
-Write this `threeLevelRollUpFlatMap()` function in the `utils.js` file.
+Write and test your new `threeLevelRollUpFlatMap()` function in the `utils.js` file by adding the function to your import statement at the top of this file.

 <p class="tip">
-  The structure and parameters will follow from <code>twoLevelRollUpFlatMap()</code>, so you can copy and paste this existing function to jump start <code>threeLevelRollUpFlatMap()</code>.
+  <code>threeLevelRollUpFlatMap()</code>'s structure and parameters will follow from <code>twoLevelRollUpFlatMap()</code>, so you can copy and paste this existing function to jump start your work.
 </p>

 The output should resemble something like the example image below: